 Attract viewers to your YouTube channel

-Of course, if you're not getting any views on your YouTube channel, you're unlikely to send traffic back to your blog.
+Of course, if you don't get any views on your YouTube channel, it's unlikely you'll drive traffic back to your blog.

 Let's go over some tips to help you grow your presence on YouTube and ultimately bring interested readers back to your blog.

-• Use Google keywords to create your profile, descriptions and titles of videos : Many people discover videos by searching directly on Google's search engine (not just by searching YouTube).
-This is why you should spend time researching the right keywords that will help your video rank higher in a Google search.
+• Use Google keywords to create your profile, descriptions and titles of videos Many people discover videos by searching directly on Google's search engine (and not just on YouTube).
+That's why you should spend time researching the right keywords that will help your video rank higher in Google searches.

-• Do YouTube Keyword Research : Discovery on YouTube is another way to gain subscribers and views on YouTube.
-To find keyword ideas, insert a keyword into your niche and see what happens.
-I typed in “blogging” to see what would come up in my niche.
+• Do YouTube Keyword Research YouTube discovery is another way to gain subscribers and views.
+To find keyword ideas, type a keyword into your niche and see what comes up.
+I typed "blogging" to see what would appear in my niche.
 These autocomplete words are things people search for and are a good example of words you can include in your titles and descriptions.

-• Make the Most of Your YouTube Tags : Tags are descriptive keywords that YouTube allows you to add that make it easier for viewers to find your videos.
-You can use the keywords you have already researched to put them in this section.
-You can also use your own tag brand to categorize it under your channel/blog name.
+• Make the Most of Your YouTube Tags Tags are descriptive keywords that YouTube allows you to add, making it easier for viewers to find your videos.
+You can use keywords you've already searched for in this section.
+You can also use your own custom tag to categorize your videos under your channel/blog name.

 • 1280 x 720 resolution (with a minimum width of 640 pixels